mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 ### Mutating the AST

-Now that we have a structure that better represents the properties of our program, we will be able to navigate it and alter it to achieve our objectives.
-However, it is crucial to note that while making modifications, the program must retain its semantics, encompassing the behavior and functionality observed during execution.
-Therefore, any changes must involve replacing specific parts with behavioral equivalents, ensuring that the transformation maintains syntactic correctness.
+Now that we possess a structure that accurately represents the qualities of our program, we are able to navigate within it and alter it to achieve our goals.
+Nevertheless, it's also essential to remember that, while changes occur, the semantics of the program must be preserved, i.e. the behavior and functionality observed at runtime.
+Consequently, any changes must involve replacing specific parts with behavioral equivalents, with care taken to ensure that the transformation maintains syntactic correctness.

-As we delve into the intricacies of condensing Python code into a single line, a tantalizing question arises: Can we evaluate the Abstract Syntax Tree (AST) in advance to simplify it into a single root, essentially reducing it to a single line?

-Consider the following code snippet:
+As we look at the technical aspects of condensing Python code into a single line, a compelling question arises: Is it possible to collapse certain sections of the AST in advance, or perhaps to reduce it down to a single root, and thus a single line?
+For instance, consider the following code snippet:

 ```python
 a = 1